We all learned a bit of epidemiological jargon over the last year, hey?

 There’s little benefit for Third World countries to have tight lockdowns and other restrictions because (a) their comparatively young population means the disease will be less deadly, (b) economic disruption may end up costing more lives among those already near poverty, and (c) trying to reduce infections until a vaccine comes along makes no sense if you can’t afford a mass vaccination program for several years anyway.

-That’s where the Philippines is at.
+That’s where much of jungle Asia is at.
 There are still restrictions here and there, schools are closed, but I doubt they’ll get the vulnerable vaccinated even five years from now.
 Source: the outcome of all previous government programs.

 In any case, we got the answer we set out to find: Covid’s IFR is about 0.2% in poor countries and about 1.2% in rich countries.